Segilmez06/Fluent-Gmail/README.md

 ## Installation
 Not released yet.
 Try to compile from source.
 You are on your own, good luck.

+## Screenshots
+Screenshots will the provided with first stable release.
+Hint: A native looking Gmail interface with Mica material in the back.

 ## Custom Styles
 You can inject custom styles into your Gmail instance.
 Create a `Custom.css` inside installation location / working directory and put your stylesheet inside.
 It will automatically gets loaded on startup.
 Also, all styles gets elevated with `!important` tag to override default styles easily.